 Tea drinkers are onto something.

-We know tea is a healthy beverage choice, but there are several health benefits of green tea in particular, due largely to the way it is processed.
+We know tea is a healthy beverage choice, but there are several health benefits of green tea in particular, due largely to the way it's processed.
 Unlike black and oolong tea leaves, which are fermented, green tea leaves are steamed, leaving a higher concentration of antioxidants, called polyphenols.
 These antioxidants are why green tea is widely promoted for its health benefits.

-Though much research is yet to be done on the impact of green tea on health, widespread studies prove the attention is warranted, said Lauren Kolesa, a registered dietician based in Morris County, N.J.
-“I think many of us are looking to more natural resources when planning meals and choosing products.
+There's a growing body of research on the impact of green tea on health, and the attention is warranted, said Lauren Kolesa, a registered dietitian based in Morris County, New Jersey.
+"I think many of us are looking to more natural resources when planning meals and choosing products.
 The shift seems to be toward more 'whole' and 'natural' foods," she said, adding, "Any food or product that touts anti-inflammatory properties seems to generate interest these days."

-Studies have indicated several benefits to green tea, such as:
+Studies have indicated several benefits to green tea, including:

 Several studies have looked at the link between green tea and heart health, according to Harvard Health.
 Some research has shown that the antioxidants in green tea help block the oxidation of "bad" cholesterol (LDL) and increase the "good" (HDL) cholesterol, which helps improve artery function and stave off heart disease.

-Green tea assists in weight loss.
 Some small studies have shown that drinking green tea — and, in some instances, consuming green tea extract — has helped with body weight regulation, according to a study published in the journal Physiology & Behavior, possibly because it contains caffeine and catechins, which may improve the body's fat oxidation process.

-Green tea could play a role in regulating the body’s glucose levels.
-Studies cited by the University of Maryland Medical Center website found that "daily supplementation … with green tea extract powder lowered the hemoglobin A1c level in individuals with borderline diabetes."
+Additional studies cited by the University of Maryland Medical Center overview found that "daily supplementation … with green tea extract powder lowered the hemoglobin A1c level in individuals with borderline diabetes."

 How do you get the most out of your green tea consumption?
 The most successful clinical studies on the benefits of green tea suggest it's best to drink at least three cups per day, freshly brewed.
-Kolesa said she encourages clients to drink the home-brewed version of green tea rather than bottled brands, which have sugar.
+Kolesa said she encourages clients to drink home-brewed green tea rather than bottled brands, which often include sugar.

 Before considering green tea — or any remedy — for medicinal or health purposes, discuss its benefits with your doctor, Kolesa added.
 "Green tea can interact with a number of medications."